 Questions about your wedding day are very common.
 This is a special day for most couples, so make sure you can account for the details of your wedding day.

 These questions will focus on the details and specifics of your marriage.
-Most of the questions asked are something couples typically address within the first year of marriage
+Most of the questions asked are something couples typically address within the first year of marriage.

 You'll need to answer questions pertaining to one another's friends and family to show the interviewer that you know about them and have possibly met them.
 Some questions will also pertain to details surrounding holidays and events.